Effective Date: January 1, 2023

 10. Your California Privacy Rights

-If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by certain Sharks Sports & Entertainment entities to third parties for the third parties' direct marketing purposes.
-California residents may opt out of having their personally identifiable information shared with third parties for those third parties' direct marketing purposes by writing us at the address below.
+California Civil Code Section 1798.83 permits California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+California residents may opt out of having their personally identifiable information shared with third parties for those third parties' direct marketing purposes by contacting us at the information below.
 Please include your first name, last name, and contact information in the body of your request.
-To make such a request, please email us at firstname.lastname@example.org or write us at:
+To make such a request, please email us at email@example.com or write us at:

 CA Privacy Rights - Legal Department